kheller18/data-structures-algorithms/questions/JavaScript.md

 ![string functions](../images/js/string_functions.png)

 1. Compare the ES5 and ES6 codes for object initialization and parsing returned objects.
-    + Object initialization: Variables with the same name are frequently used to create object properties.
+    + `Object initialization`: Variables with the same name are frequently used to create object properties.
 Consider the following scenario:
       ```
       // ES5 code
       var